 Addictive behaviors can cut us off from pain and joy.

 Posted January 27, 2012 | Reviewed by Abigail Fagan

-The tabloids and reality TV shows documenting the erratic, out-of-control behaviors associated with drinking and drugging may be giving us a skewed image of what constitutes addiction.
+The tabloids and reality TV shows documenting the erratic, out-of-control behaviors associated with drinking and using drugs may be giving us a skewed image of what constitutes addiction.
 You don't have to off-road into a Beverly Hills boutique or engage in raging encounters to qualify as being an addict.
 Understanding whether you may have an addiction involves asking yourself certain questions.
 Do you look forward to that glass of wine every evening?
 Does having that cigarette calm you down when you are stressed?
 Does that rich dessert leave you feeling full and soothed?
 Do sexual fantasies offer you an escape from the unsatisfying reality of your life?
 If your answer is "yes," you may be addicted.

 Addictions and addictive behaviors are appealing because they offer immediate relief from psychological pain and anxiety.
-However the relief is only temporary; they never provide a lasting solution to our problems.
+However, the relief is only temporary; they never provide a lasting solution to our problems.
 When we "sober up" we find that our emotional pain is still there.

-A serious side effect of addictive behaviors is that they do not only cut off pain and anxiety, they cut off all feeling.
+A serious side effect of addictive behaviors is that they do not only cut off pain and anxiety, but they also cut off all feeling.
 They leave us emotionally numb and unable to really experience our lives.
 The following list explains types of addictive behaviors that people often engage in that leave them cut off from feeling and cause them to be disconnected from themselves:

-1. Addictions to substances
+1. Addictions to Substances

 The easiest types of addictive behaviors to identify are addictions to substances.
 The emphasis here is not on the chemical aspect of addictions but on understanding the psychological purpose they serve in relieving a person of pain and anxiety.